Atlas launch Space Cremation Burial

 - September 21, 2001: 43 remains samples as a secondary payload failed to be launched into Earth orbit on a Taurus rocket.

 - January 19, 2006: Sample of the remains of Clyde Tombaugh on the New Horizons spacecraft launched by an Atlas V rocket to Pluto.

 - August 3, 2008: 208 remains samples flown as a secondary payload, lost in the failure of a Falcon 1 rocket.

 - May 22, 2012: 308 remains samples were successfully launched as a secondary payload along with SpaceX's Dragon spacecraft on a Falcon 9 rocket.

 The Outdoor Funeral Pyre or Open Air Cremation.

-A Celestial Burial or Sky Burial, is the Tibetan practice of or the giving of the deceased body to birds.
-The body is dismantled for a faster and more thorough consumption by vultures.
+A Celestial Burial or Sky Burial is the Tibetan practice of or giving the deceased body to birds.
+The body is dismantled for faster and more thorough consumption by vultures.